Tips & Advice

 While climbing Mont Blanc in 2008 with Ian Taylor, I met some wonderful people who I still know as friends.
 Ian’s love of mountaineering is infectious and he encourages climbers to not just endure the trek, but enjoy it.
 He encourages a fun atmosphere.
 Mountaineering can be scary but it’s much easier to relax and enjoy yourself when you feel safe.
 This is achieved by Ian’s attention to the preparation and training of his climbers.
 He always has words of motivation in your tough moments too.
 And so my decision to go on another expedition to the most vast and breathtaking mountain range in the world, the Himalaya, with Ian in 2010 was an easy one.
 Unforgettable.

 Ready to go?

-Does this information excite you to take the next step towards achieving your goal of climbing Island peak?
-If so, get in touch today.
 We pride ourselves on making sure that our clients have every opportunity to succeed on the mountains, including professional training advice, gear lists and video links on how to pack your bag, and much more.
-We are always available to answer any questions you may have by email, phone or skype, so contact us today!
+We are always available to answer any questions you may have by email or phone, so contact us today!